dyno-might/dyno-might.github.io/_posts/2020-10-30-temperature-conversion-for-the-lazy-and-simple-minded.md

 description: A hack to convert Celsius to Fahrenheit.
 tags: science math
 permalink: /:year/:month/:day/:title/
+last_updated: 2021-02-26
 ---

 This is a new way to convert temperatures between Celsius and Fahrenheit.
-It's *bad*.
-You shouldn't use it if you have any other option.
+It's not the most accurate method, but it might be the easiest.

 If you want a little bit of a puzzle, here is the system as a plot: